yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/Before the HOL - Containers and DevOps.md

     - Command prompt.

-         i.
-On Windows, you will be using Bash on Ubuntu on Windows, hereon referred to as WSL.
+         -  On Windows, you will be using Bash on Ubuntu on Windows, hereon referred to as WSL.

-         ii.
-On Mac, all instructions should be executed using bash in Terminal.
+         -  On Mac, all instructions should be executed using bash in Terminal.

 4. You will be asked to install other tools throughout the exercises.